holochain/docs-pages/src/pages/get-building/index.md

   Vector of...
 ```

 The scaffolding tool is smart about adding different data type fields to your entry.
-For our example we will just have two, a text field describing the todo item, and a boolean to check-off when it is done.
+For our example we will just have two, a text field describing the todo item, and a boolean to check- when it is done.
 So, press <enter> to select `String`.

 You should see:
 ```bash